marciabarros/scirec2021_teste/index.md

 - Improve the quality of the datasets;
 - Help in the fight to COVID-19.

+The best results will be presented at the 1st workshop on Scientific Recommendations Challenge hosted by [ACM-BCB 2021 conference](https://acm-bcb.org/2021/index.php).

 ## Participation

 We invite everyone interested in scientific fields and recommendations systems to participate in this challenge.